matiaspakua/tech.notes.io/pages/books/book_extreme_programming_explained.md

 3. Brighten the corner where you are.
 If you are fixing a defect in an area, clean up while you are there.

 ### Consequences of Failure

+1. Traceability, the ability to link what has changed in a system to why it changed, is built into XP, although the information isn't routinely recorder.

+# Section 2.
+Philosophy of XP